 Before you even start reviewing, you’ll need to be in the right mindset and be aware of potential unconscious biases.
 After preparing yourself mentally, let’s take a look at the practical review steps:

 - Look into the details.
-After skimming through and getting the overall impression of a résumé, start looking at the details.
 Do they use vague language?
 Do they offer specific examples of past successes?

-- Résumé red flags.
-Finally, keep an eye out for potential red flags.
+- Keep an eye out for potential red flags.
 Are there considerable employment gaps?
 (Not necessarily a bad thing, but you’ll want to discuss it at an interview.)
 Lots of jobs in a short period of time?
 No increase in responsibilities?

-These steps form as an overall checklist or template you can use to review many résumés in a sitting.
-If you have industry-specific requirements or wants, then be sure to add those to your organization’s checklist.
+If you have industry-specific requirements or wants, then be sure to add those to your application review checklist.

 After narrowing down your list of candidates to those you would potentially hire, it’s time to prepare for the interviews.
 You’ll need to have the same list of questions you want to ask each candidate (with some room for ad hoc questions specific to each).